 Client & Company Background — Snapshot of Each Case

 Each client brought a distinct starting point: different industries, team structures, and measurable goals that shaped how content automation was implemented.
 Below is a concise snapshot of the four cases, showing who adopted automation, what their baseline content operations looked like, and the objective driving the change.
-These profiles make it possible to compare constraints and prioritize automation levers that deliver fastest ROI.
+These profiles allow you to compare constraints and prioritize automation tactics that provide the quickest ROI.

 - Fragmented workflows: content planning, writing, and publishing lived in separate silos.